jnilla/joomla-cache-helper/README.md

 Cache expires after 10 seconds and the process repeats

-The cache life time of 10secs ensures the external service is requested no more than 10 times per minute.
+The cache life time of 10 seconds ensures the external service is requested no more than 6 times per minute.
 The timeout of 5 seconds covers most delays from the external service.

 ## License